TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 The `msg` message must be encrypted using the ECIES-KEM **[ISO18033-2] [Shoup2006] [Libecc]** hybrid encryption scheme that provides both confidentiality, using an asymmetric encryption scheme, and integrity verification.
 More precisely, this scheme uses SECP256R1 ECDH as KEM, KDF1 using SHA256 hash as KDF and AES-256-GCM with a fixed 96-bits IV as DEM and TAG.
-To the orginal `msg` message, the hybrid ECIES-KEM scheme appends a block of 49 bytes that contains both a tag and an ephemeral public key.
+To the original `msg` message, the hybrid ECIES-KEM scheme appends a block of 49 bytes that contains both a tag and an ephemeral public key.
 A detailed description is given in [Appendix A](#a-description-of-the-hybrid-encryption-scheme-and-the-enc-and-dec-functions).

-While only the `msg` message is encrypted, the integrity protection encompasses the whole `LSP` message, including the cleartext part of the LSP: any accidental or malicious modification of the QR code content is therefore automatically detected.
+While only the `msg` message is encrypted, the integrity protection encompasses the whole `LSP` message, including the cleartext part of the LSP: any accidental or malicious modification is therefore automatically detected.

 #### Size of the various QR codes